gopheracademy/gopheracademy-web/content/advent-2017/messaging-framework.md

 ```
 Few things to notice here:
 * TCP server is listening on port 3000.
-* Test handler on port 8080 to see on the browser everything is running.
+* Test handler on port 8080 to see in the browser everything is running.
 * Ping will be answered with Pong :)
-* Listening to various system calls to gracefully shutting down.
+* Listening to various system calls to gracefully shuts down.
 * An example for setting a device uid to a given client id, assuming there is an event with ``` Action ==  "connect.response" ```
 ## Build, run and deploy to Docker image
 To build: